Palkovsky/me/content/posts/2025/escaping-the-os-provided-stack.md

 # Finale: [Stackaroo](https://github.com/Palkovsky/stackaroo)

-After successfully using this technique in both user space and a kernel module, I packaged it into a reusable Rust library - **[stackaroo](https://github.com/Palkovsky/stackaroo)**.
+After successfully deploying this technique in both user space and a kernel module, I packaged it into a reusable Rust library - **[stackaroo](https://github.com/Palkovsky/stackaroo)**.
-The library provides a clean API supporting x64 and ARM64 architectures and includes a C FFI layer.
+The library provides a clean API supporting x64 and ARM64 architectures and comes with a C FFI layer.
 You can learn more reading the [docs](https://docs.rs/stackaroo/latest/stackaroo/).

-Let's see how to reduce stack usage of the `regex` example from [`Act 1`](#act-1-regex-in-linux-kernel).
+Let's see how to reduce stack usage of the `regex-test` example from [`Act 1`](#act-1-regex-in-linux-kernel).
 Some modifications were needed, but the code shouldn't be that hard to follow.
 The **`callout`** returns the matching result via an in-out argument: